 You won’t be tempted to eat an entire batch of cookies with this recipe.
-A single-serving size portion of oatmeal-chocolate chip cookies.
-These cookies are gooey, stuffed with oats and chocolate, and perfect to satisfy your cravings.
-(Photos updated May 2016)
+These oatmeal chocolate chip cookies are gooey, stuffed with oats and chocolate, and perfect to satisfy your cravings.

 I guess I never need a whole batch of cookies.
 But I will eat them if they are there.

 I was totally craving a cookie, but just one (okay two), but didn’t want to eat a whole batch or let any cookies go to waste.

 Buuuut the only single-serving size cookie I’ve created on this site was pumpkin chocolate-chip.
 And if I eat pumpkin I’m afraid I would be giving into the fact that there may never be a Spring.
 And that we skipped Spring and Summer and went straight to Fall.